vwcgaming/gdpr-compliance-toolkit/README.md

-    "removeCredit": false, /* Remove credit link */ "moreInfoLink": true, /* Show more info link */ "useExternalCss": false, /* If false, the tarteaucitron.css file will be loaded */
+    "removeCredit": false, /* Remove credit link */ "moreInfoLink": true, /* Show more info link */ "useExternalCss": false, /* If false, the GDPRtoolkit.css file will be loaded */

     //"cookieDomain": ".my-multisite-domaine.fr", /* Shared cookie for subdomain website */